Wisconsin Guard: No problem with Kinzinger border remarks

-MADISON, Wis. — The Wisconsin National Guard has decided an Illinois congressman who serves as a Guard member did nothing wrong when he criticized Gov. Tony Evers' decision to withdraw troops from the U.S. southern border.
+MADISON, Wis. — The Wisconsin National Guard has decided an Illinois congressman who serves as a guardsman did nothing wrong when he criticized Gov. Tony Evers' decision to withdraw troops from the U.S. southern border.

 Republican Rep. Adam Kinzinger blasted Evers on Twitter and on Fox News last week for ordering Wisconsin National Guard troops to leave Arizona.

-Trovato said Thursday that the Guard's legal team had completed the review and found that Kinzinger was speaking as a congressman, not an officer.
+Trovato said Wednesday that the guard's legal team had completed the review and found that Kinzinger was speaking as a congressman, not an officer.